binsted/ics466-fall2024/morea/home.md

 ## Pedagogy

-ICS 199 is structured as a sequential series of [modules](/modules), each taking approximately a week to complete.
+ICS 466 is structured as a sequential series of [modules](/modules), each taking a week or two to complete.
 Each module has the following structure:

   * [Prerequisites](/prerequisites), describing skills you should have prior to starting the module.
   * [Learning outcomes](/outcomes), describing the major goals for the module.
   * [Readings and other online resources](/readings), providing background material.
   * [Experiential learning activities](/experiences), providing a structured set of challenges enabling you to acquire mastery of material.
-  * [Assessments](/assessments), which help you determine if you have acquired mastery of the material.

 ## About the instructor

-[Philip Johnson](https://philipmjohnson.org) is a Professor of Information and Computer Sciences at the University of Hawaii.
-His research interests include climate change, educational technology, software engineering, and serious games.
-He is currently an active developer of [RadGrad](https://radgrad.org), an open source software system based on Javascript, Typescript, React, and Meteor.
+[Kim Binsted](https://www2.hawaii.edu/~binsted/) is a Professor of Information and Computer Sciences at the University of Hawaii.
+Her research interests include artificial intelligence, human-computer interaction, and human space exploration.